The agent shouldn't work for the vendor. It should work for you.

-No governor limits.
-No per-conversation fees.
-No API rate caps.
-Purpose-built systems designed from the ground up, hosted and operated by Future Industries, with full audit visibility, runtime telemetry, and a security and compliance posture engineered for regulated environments.
+Purpose-built systems, hosted and operated by Future Industries, with full audit visibility, runtime telemetry, and a security and compliance posture engineered for regulated environments.

 Agent-Native Architecture

-Vendor AI agents — Salesforce Agentforce, SAP Joule, ServiceNow Now Assist — sit on top of SaaS platforms built before agents existed.
-They inherit every constraint of the underlying system: governor limits, proprietary data models, per-conversation fees, and visibility restricted to a single silo.
-We build agent-native systems where the agent reads across your full operational data with zero vendor metering.
+Vendor AI agents sit on top of SaaS platforms that were built before agents existed.
+They inherit every constraint of the underlying system: governor limits, proprietary data models, metered usage, and visibility restricted to a single silo.
+We build agent-native systems where the agent reads across your full operational data, sized to your workload.

 | Vendor AI Agents | Agent-Native (Ours) | |